Follow me on LinkedInFollow me on TwitterFollow me on FacebookFollow me on Facebook

 Share

-Millennials and Gen Z are wanting ethical investing options as a part of their superannuation.
-In fact, four in five Australians expect their money in super funds, banks and other investments to be invested responsibly, with 17% of Australians already investing in ethical and responsible products, according to the Responsible Investment Association Australasia (RIAA).
+Millennials and Gen Z want ethical investing options as a part of their superannuation.
+In fact, 88% of Australians expect their money to be invested responsibly, with 22% of Australians under 25 years and 21% of people aged 25-39 years already investing in ethical companies, funds, or super funds, according to the Responsible Investment Association Australasia (RIAA).
 With Millennials and Gen Z set to be customers for the next four to five decades, it pays to get on board with their wants.
 So, why should your super fund content start prioritising its ethical investment options?

 Marketing your ESG commitments has never been more important